awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 The fraudster ID if the fraud type is Known Fraudster\.
 Type: String
 Length: 25 characters

+**WatchlistID**
+The fraudster watchlist that was set in the flow for the contact\.
+Use for Known Fraudster Detection\.
+Type: String
+Length: 22 characters

 ## How to identify abandoned contacts<a name="abandoned-contact"></a>